CSGuides/grad-school-application-guide/_about/about.md

 # Acknowledgments

-Many wise and wonderful people were kind enough to grant Wes the boon of their wisdom on this subject.
-They include, but are not limited to:
+In addition to the authors listed above, we thank several graduate students and contributors who shared their personal experiences, stories, and application reflections included throughout this guide.
+These individuals are not formal authors but have provided valuable context and insight.

 On the faculty side, we are indebted to:
 - Hammad Ahmad (Assistant Teaching Professor, Carnegie Mellon University)